 Sadly, not many cats were found after the Marshall Fire.
 The fire spread so fast that most people were unable to rescue their pets from their homes.
 Most are believed to have died in the fire in their homes.
 However, the Harmony Vet continues to treat pets that have been and will continue to be popping up over the next probably six months with secondary issues from the fire. (secondary smoke inhalation, trauma, relinquishing, owners that lost homes needing help with routine veterinary care.)
 Now a little over one month later and cases are starting to pop up.

-Shannon Jay, Feline search and rescue and ASSERT, Animal Survival and Safety Emergency Response Team Shannon Jay was deployed to the Boulder Fires burn zone in January.
+Shannon Jay, founder of Feline search and rescue and ASSERT, Animal Survival and Safety Emergency Response Team was deployed to the Boulder Fires burn zone in January.
 Shannon has been conducting feline search and rescue missions for the last four fire seasons having been deployed to nine western US wildfire burn zones.
 He teamed up with world-famous thermal drone pilot/animal rescuer Douglas Thron and Ryan Okrant who is the founder of ASSERT(Animal Survival & Safety Emergency Response Team).
 Douglas and Ryan had just wrapped up several weeks inside the tornado zones of Kentucky where they were able to rescue numerous displaced/lost tornado cats.
 They were boots on the ground to affect the search and rescue of fire cats in the burn zone in that area.

 Katie Albright, Missing Pet Recovery Katie is a certified rescue and response technician who was boots on the ground.
 She is the administrator of the Boulder Colorado Fire lost and found pets Facebook page as well.